 What Products and Services are Subject to Sales Tax?

 Sales taxes are state-driven.
-That is, sales taxes are imposed by states on transactions involving products and services sold by businesses who have a sales tax presence (called a nexus) in that state.
+That is, sales taxes are imposed by states on transactions involving products and services sold by businesses who have a sales tax presence (called a tax nexus) in that state.
+Your home business is a tax nexus because it's located within the state.

 Most states collect sales taxes on products on services.
 Five states - Alaska, Delaware, Montana, New Hampshire, and Oregon - do not collect statewide sales taxes.
 Of these, Alaska and Montana allow localities to charge sales taxes.
 (From the Tax Foundation).

-The laws on what products and services are constantly changing; this article gives you an overview and some general information about sales taxes on services and new technology, like digital downloads.
+The laws on what products and services are constantly changing; this article gives you an overview and some general information about sales taxes on services and new technology, like digital products.

 One of the elements in determining whether you must charge sales taxes is whether your state is an origin-based or destination-based state.
 Most states have destination-based sales taxes, meaning that the sales tax is applicable when the product is picked up or used.
 States that have origin-based sales taxes, require merchants to charge sales tax at the point where the sale is completed (usually the merchant's location.
 Learn more about whether your state is origin-based or destination-based.